Grindavík (men's basketball)

 The Grindavík men's basketball team, commonly known as Grindavík or UMFG for short, is the men's team of the basketball department of Ungmennafélag Grindavíkur multi-sport club, based in the town of Grindavík in Iceland.
-It has won three national championships, in 1993, 2012 and 2013.
+It has won four national championships, in 1996, 2012, 2013 and 2026.

 Recent history

 In February 2020, Grindavík went to the Icelandic Cup Finals where it lost to Stjarnan.

+On 18 May 2026, Grindavík won its fourth national championship after defeating Tindastóll, 3-1, in the Úrvalsdeild finals.